April Update

 The tension that come from that decision pertains to its consequences with regards to compatibility with the VR headset that I just recently acquired.
 What were my alternatives and how good were they?

 This is where the story gets a happy ending.
-Together with a friend, we ran an experiment with something called PikaOS which apparently has been well optimized to serve for gaming computers.
+Together with a friend, we ran an experiment with something called PikaOS which apparently has been well optimized for gaming computers.
 We were very surprised that it took us less than an hour to set it up, and that most of our game library could work on it straight away.
 I cobbled up a new computer from pieces I had laying around, then with PikaOS, WiVRN and WayVR, I am now fully set up with capabilities that far exceed what the paid software that I was using previously could provide.

 ❦❦❦